Neuro-Oncology

 Dr. Robert Wechsler-Reya talks about his work with RCIGM.

 In 2016, the Institute established the Joseph Clayes III Research Center for Neuro-Oncology and Genomics.
 This was made possible by a generous $10 million endowment from the Joseph Clayes III Charitable Trust.
-Under the direction of Robert Wechsler-Reya, The Center aims to accelerate the translation of leading-edge genomic research into prevention, diagnosis, treatment and cures.
+The Center aims to accelerate the translation of leading-edge genomic research into prevention, diagnosis, treatment and cures.

 Publications